seunmeme/NaijaHacks2019-Neon-School-Forum/README.md

 - To provide a local connect among the above entities so as to improve education in Nigeria.
-- A good resource for students to find where to learn and who to learn from and also for parent to find instructors/teachers for their kids.
+- A good resource for students to find where to learn and who to learn from.
-- Provide revenue for instructors/tutorial centers/work-space owners.
-- Reduce rate of unemployment in Nigeria.

 # Top-level directory layout